World Language

 Spanish Grade 6

-Unit 1Tenemos talento!
-(We've got talent!) | In this unit, students will describe their own personal talents and interests, as well as the hobbies and talents of others.
-Students knowledge of the structure of the language will be expanded upon, as they will use first, second, and third person verb forms to communicate.
+In this first unit of sixth grade, students will describe their own personal talents and interests, as well as the hobbies and talents of others.
+Students' knowledge of the structure of the language will be expanded upon, as they will use first, second, and third person verb forms to communicate.
 Vocabulary throughout the unit will be personalized each year based on students and their own interests.
-Students will receive comprehensible input through a variety of Movie Talk clips, and through viewing Tiene Talentovideos from the Spanish speaking world.
-They will be able to describe their own talents, those of their classmates, and even those of people who live abroad.
-Ultimately, students will be interviewed to be a contestant on America Tiene Talentoand will respond spontaneously in the target language demonstrating their comprehension of content and the use of the 1st person singular.
-This unit will push students to persevere, finding ways to communicate spontaenously while engaged in dynamic situation.
-21st Century Capacities: Perseverance |

 Spanish Grades 7-12